 The exhibition Residue Resides comprises works produced over varied mediums such as sculpture, installation, photography and video developed through an extensive research approaching the biggest environmental disaster ever registered in Brazilian history.
 In November 2015 an iron ore tailings dam suffered a catastrophic failure in a Brazilian countryside area, spilling 60 million m3 of iron waste residue in the environment.
 It destroyed local villages and compromised the water supply of larger cities along the 700 Km of the Doce River, which was destroyed by the mudflows before they reached the Atlantic ocean 17 days later.
 The works presented in this exhibition explore different aspects of the residue and its incorporation into artistic process over varied mediums such as sculpture, video installation and photography, discussing also how the environmental crisis of our times manifests a parallel of a material and a immaterial dystopia.

 The realization of this exhibition was supported by Arts Promotion Centre Finland - Taike.

-The work of Felipe de Ávila Franco has already been displayed in various solo and group exhibitions in Europe and abroad, at distinct galleries and museums such as the Im Kornerpark Gallery, in Berlin; the Biblioteca Central de Cantabria, in Santander, Spain; the Museum of Brazilian Art FAAP, in São Paulo, Brazil; the Helsinki Art Museum HAM and the Contemporary Art Museum KIASMA, in Helsinki, in which his work integrates the collection, among others places.
+The work of Felipe de Ávila Franco (Brazil, 1982) has been already displayed in South America, Europe, the United States and Asia.
+His works integrate distinct collections such as the Museum of Brazilian Art FAAP, in São Paulo, the Helsinki Arts Museum HAM, and the Museum of Contemporary Art KIASMA, in Helsinki, Finland.